ruizt/pstat100-content/README.md

 ## Repository information

-Course files are primarily Jupyter notebooks; in addition, some data files (typically .csv or .zip), figures or images, and markdown files are included.
+Course files are primarily Jupyter notebooks; in addition, some data files (ordinarily .csv or .zip), figures or images, and markdown files are included.
 All files are deployed from a private repository containing development versions.

 ### Contributors and credits